meghbhalerao/graph-prompt/README.md

 - linux (/tmp folder for storing tmp files)
 - pytorch
+## Folder Structure
+- `./baselines/` folder contains code for baselines that we have compared graphprompt with.
+Please navigate to the `./baselines/` folder to see how to run and reproduce the results of the baselines.

 ## Running the code
 Take this command as an example: